platformer/typst-algorithms/algo.typ

 //
 // Parameters:
 //   lines: List of algorithm lines from _get-algo-lines().
-//   keyword-styles: How to style keywords.
-//   keywords: List of terms.
 //   indent-size: Size of line indentations.
 //   indent-guides: Stroke for indent guides.
 //   indent-guides-offset: Horizontal offset of indent guides.